RupeshKumar4511/Web-Designing-and-Development/README.md

 # head tag in Boilerplate code

-It is used to write scripting(both client and server) to make dynamic web pages.It also contains page metadata.
+It is used to write scripting(both client and server) to make dynamic web pages.
+It also contains page metadata.

 # title tag